 4. Extra-Large Pizza (Typically 18 inches or more)

-The extra-large pizza is usually around 18 inches or more in diameter, and it’s typically aimed at very large gatherings, family parties, or sharing among a big group of friends.
-These pizzas can be quite substantial in size, offering more pizza to satisfy bigger appetites.
+An extra-large pizza, typically 18 inches or more, is perfect for large gatherings or sharing with a big group.These pizzas can be quite substantial in size, offering more pizza to satisfy bigger appetites.

 - 18-inch pizza area: